dillson/jw-workshop/README.md

 First pick a location on your local machine to clone the forked repository.

-After ensuring that 'git' is installed, run this command:
+After ensuring that 'git' is installed, run these commands:
 ```
+cd jw-workshop
 git clone https://github.com/<your username>/jw-workshop.git
 ```
 Comgratulations, you know have a local copy of this repository.
 It will be in a folder labeled 'jw-workshop'